Mother!: Writing

 After 2014's Noah, Darren Aronofsky began working on a children's film.
 During that process, he came up with a new idea.
-He ended up writing the screenplay for Mother! in five days, much faster than his usual pace.
+He ended up writing the screenplay for mother! in five days, much faster than his usual pace.
 The film uses a dream-logic narrative, of which Aronofsky has noted: "if you try to unscrew it, it kind of falls apart ... it's a psychological freak-out.
 You shouldn't over-explain it."

 Casting

-Jennifer Lawrence was reportedly in talks to join the film by October 2015 and by January 2016, Javier Bardem was also in talks to star.
-In March, it was announced Kristen Wiig had been cast in the film and, by April, Domhnall Gleeson, Michelle Pfeiffer, Ed Harris and Brian Gleeson were added to the cast.
-Sebastian Stan auditioned for Domhnall Gleeson's part, but "hyperventilated" during the audition due to a panic attack.
+Jennifer Lawrence was reportedly in talks to join the film by October 2015, and, by January 2016, Javier Bardem was also in talks to star.
+In March, it was announced Kristen Wiig had been cast in the film, and, by April, Domhnall Gleeson, Michelle Pfeiffer, Ed Harris and Brian Gleeson were added to the cast.
 Lawrence was paid $15 million, Harris $3 million, and Pfeiffer $5 million.

 Filming

-On a production budget of $30 million, principal photography began in Montreal, Québec under the shooting title Day 6 from June to August 2016.
+On a production budget of $30 million, principal photography began in Montreal, Québec, under the shooting title Day 6 from June to August 2016.
 The cast first rehearsed for three months in a warehouse, during which time Aronofsky was able to "get a sense of movement and camera movement, and learn from that."
 Lawrence was reportedly quite relaxed through rehearsals; Aronofsky said that he "didn't get to know the character until we started shooting, and she showed up."

 Music

-Mother! was the first of Aronofsky's films without the involvement of composer Clint Mansell.
+Mother! is the first of Aronofsky's films without the involvement of composer Clint Mansell.
 It initially had a score composed by Jóhann Jóhannsson, but after seeing the 90-minute score synced up with a rough cut of the film, Aronofsky and Jóhannsson agreed not to use it.
 They tried using the score at only a few moments, then a minimal version of the score with sound design by Craig Henighan, incorporating noises into the soundscape of the house.
 They ultimately decided the film worked best with no music.
 Composer Ólafur Arnalds recounted the following story about this decision: